ThePhD/ThePhD.github.io/_posts/2020-10-06-The Community.markdown

 Is this an act of exclusion on par with U.S. Jim Crow, South Africa Apartheid, or other forms of detrimental discrimination?

 My friends contended that yes, yes it was.
-As it was, morally, it is a reprehensible thing to do.
+Morally, it is a reprehensible thing to do.
 And that is agreeable, until you view the context and the world in which these spaces are being created.
 As I hinted at in the presentation, this is the state of Black role models and Black speakers in Systems Programming conferences:

 [![Representation of Conferences](assets/img/2020-10-06/Preview0.png)](https://youtu.be/vaLKm9FE8oo?t=3748)